top of page

 — Andre Kassis, PhD Candidate, Computer Science

-Why It Matters: Deepfakes Ruin Lives & Disrupt Society
+Why It Matters: AI Deepfakes Ruin Lives & Disrupt Society

 The dangers of deepfakes go far beyond meme-worthy celebrity images.
 Harassment via deepfakes can destroy lives.
-And scams could cost billions.
+And scams can amount to billions.

 The problems don’t stop there.